wbf22/LanguageDetector/README.md

 included in the project.
 Because of this, it is much more likely to determine the language correctly the longer the string is.
+It was more a for fun project.

 If you'd like a more accurate detector, I would recommend using one of the following
 projects:
 - https://github.com/pemistahl/lingua